 Swimmer’s ear begins with mild symptoms, progressing on to moderate and advanced.
 The symptoms that suggest a patient may be suffering from swimmer’s ear include:

-Mild Swimmer’s Ear
+Symptoms of Mild Swimmer’s Ear

 - Itchiness in the ear canal